 Group’s social isolation and Guru’s elevated role:

 According to Mann PhD, some gurus may have developed spiritual powers or siddhis but have done little work on their personality.
+Bingo!
+That can explain why some devotees claim to have experienced unusual sensory phenomena in a guru’s (or anyone’s) presence, with their followers claiming divinity, only to see the same guru behave badly behind closed doors.
 If such a guru is already established as a teacher (perhaps they opened an ashram in a city), they are often isolated from society, receive no supervision from their elders (many do not have any elders to answer to), and receive constant praise and adoration from their followers.
+What could go wrong, right?

 When a community sets itself apart from the world, or tends towards cult-like enclosure, there is no possibility for real feedback.
 Similarly, when teachers are highly elevated and viewed as perfect, they can become isolated and cut off from honest equals, partners, and spiritual friends.